-The Office of Technology at Texas Woman's University maintains the Texas Woman's University website as a public service.
+IT Solutions at Texas Woman’s University maintains the Texas Woman’s University website as a public service.
 The following statement applies only to members of the general public and is intended to address concerns about the types of information gathered from the public and how that information is used.
-Since Texas Woman's University is a public institution, the information collected by our web servers may be subject to public disclosure under the Texas Public Information Act (Chapter 552 of the Texas Government Code).
+Since Texas Woman’s University is a public institution, the information collected by our web servers may be subject to public disclosure under the Texas Public Information Act (Chapter 552 of the Texas Government Code).

 - Information Collected and Stored Automatically

 Texas Woman’s University maintains log files of all access to its site and also monitors network traffic for the purposes of site management and security.
 This information is used to help diagnose problems with the server and to carry out other administrative tasks.
 Log analysis tools are also used to create summary statistics to determine which information is of most interest to users, to identify system problem areas, or to help determine technical requirements.
 The following information is collected in these files:

 - Hostname: the hostname, site name, username, and IP address of the computer requesting access to the site